JustADataConstruct/TermRSS/README.md

 	 - **last_read** [string]: A parsed DateTime object indicated the last time you ran the "read" command on this feed.
 If it hasn't been checked since it was added, the value is "1960-01-01 00:00:00"
 	 - **etag** [string]: The etag property of the feed, if it had one.
 Used to check changes.
 The program will update the cache if this property is different to the server's.
 	 - **last-modified** [string]: The last time the feed was modified, if it returned it.
 Used to check changes (see etag)
-	 - **unread** [int]: Number of entries saved on cache and published after the last time 'read' was run on this feed.
+	 - **unread** [int]: Number of entries saved on cache and published after the last time `read` was run on this feed.
 	 - **valid** [bool]: If this is false, the program has detected some problem with the feed and will not update it any longer.
-You will be asked to remove this feed when you run the "update" command.
+You will be asked to remove this feed when you run the `update` command.
 Feeds are marked as not valid when the server returns a 410 HTTP code, indicating it has been deleted.

 ## The config.json file
 This file allows you to configure certain parameters of the program.